-GOP nominee for Virginia lieutenant governor drops staff two months before election
+GOP nominee for Virginia lieutenant governor drops staff before election

 Former staffers and others with inside knowledge said Thursday that the campaign has been in turmoil for some time, particularly around fundraising.

-The most recent campaign finance reports show that Sears raised $750,000 between January and July, compared to $1.1 million for Ayala, according to the nonprofit Virginia Public Access Project.
+The most recent campaign finance reports show that Sears raised $750,000 between January and July, compared with $1.1 million for Ayala, according to the nonprofit Virginia Public Access Project.
 Reports for fundraising through the end of August are due to be filed on Sept.
 15.

 Allers said he learned he had been let go through an email, with no explanation given after he spent Wednesday helping Sears strategize for a campaign event in Loudoun County.